 Here you will discover a great deal of information about our portfolio of programs and the student experiences we promote.
 And, if you check knowIT our online newsletter, we'll give you a snapshot of what we're up to right now.
 But first, let me tell you what we're all about.

 In today's tough economy, there's a new, no-nonsense reality: the emphasis is on value.
 When firms invest in information technologies, they expect value to be realized through increased business, better customer relationships and improved employee productivity.
-When you invest in your education, you expect that the time and effort you spend will return long-term career value.
+When you invest in your education, you expect that time and effort spent will return long-term career value.

 And when universities invest in developing a well-regarded faculty, the expectation is that they will generate new business knowledge, and that they will transfer that new knowledge to students, research investment partners and colleagues.
 Within this complex system of value creation, the Department of Information Systems has carved a unique niche.